idiap/bob/doc/TutorialsIP.rst

 Color type conversion
 ~~~~~~~~~~~~~~~~~~~~~

 When dealing with color images, sometimes different parts of the color image are required.
+Many image processing
-Most common face verification algorithms require the images to be gray scale.
-To assure that the image that is loaded is actually a gray level image, the conversion from color to gray scale images can be applied:
+algorithms require the images to be gray scale.
+To assure that the image that is loaded is actually a gray level
+image, the conversion from color to gray scale images can be applied:

   >>> # set up 'color_image_path' to point to any kind of image
   >>> image = bob.io.load( color_image_path )